Simplified paperwork, hassle-free removals.

 Making moving easier for personal and business customers

-As leading removalists in Australia, Grace Group understands that moving involves more than safely transporting boxes one town or several time zones over: The company also guides customers through the heavily paper-based processes of getting transit insurance or completing the complex customs forms often required to ship goods internationally.
+As leading removalists in Australia, Grace Group understands that moving involves more than safely transporting boxes one town or several time zones over: The company also guides customers through the heavily paper-based processes of getting transit insurance or completing the complex customs forms often required to deliver goods internationally.

 To streamline reviewing and signing documents for customers, Grace Group initially tried DocuSign.
 However, the company found DocuSign costly and difficult to use.
 The Grace Group team needed an e-signature application with the flexibility to handle a variety of needs for personal and business customers.
 Gaining greater visibility into document workflows to track individual forms and follow-up as necessary was also a key priority, compelling the company to switch to Adobe Acrobat Sign.